informatici/openhospital/oh-bundle/OH-README.md

 **Windows**

+Powershell minimun version 5.1 is required to run oh.ps1.

 Dicom functionalities are only available on 32bit JAVA environment.
 If DICOM is needed, 32bit jre is mandatory.
 If you need DICOM on Windows 64 bit set **DICOM_ENABLE="on"** in the script.